 Only trained and registered Assistance & Service Dogs are permitted on Eurostar train services between London and EU destinations.
 No other animals are allowed to travel on the Eurostar London trains, including Emotional Support Animals (ESAs), as they are not trained to perform a specific task for their owner.
-You can check out reviews for Eurostar London trains for people who’ve travelled with an Assistance or Service Dog.
-If you want to cross The Channel with your cat or dog, Eurotunnel Le Shuttle is an option, as well as pet friendly ferries that offer this service.
-There’s also many airlines that transport your pet in the cabin or hold, and pet couriers that offer specialised animal travel.
+You can check out reviews for Eurostar trains for those who’ve travelled with an Assistance or Service Dog.
+If you want to cross The Channel with your cat or dog, European Sleeper has an exciting new option between London and Berlin for 2023.
+There are also many pet friendly ferries that offer this service.
+Otherwise, you may decide to choose from the pet friendly airlines that transport your pet in the cabin or hold, or one of the pet couriers that offer specialised animal travel.

 Submit your review